andremull/andremull.github.io/README.md

 # My Personal Portfolio

-* For my portfolio website, I wanted a clean and simple website that is easy to navigate.
+* For my portfolio website, I wanted simple website that is easy to navigate.
-I wanted a design that was striking but also reflected my objectives.
-Important aspects included functional links to social media and the ability to be able to contact me via a functional form.
+I wanted a design that was striking.
+To me the most important features included functional links to social media and the ability to be able to contact me via a functional form.
 High on my agenda was a strong and simple platform that I can build upon as I grow my portfolio.

 # Contents

-  - Inspiration
+  _- Inspiration
 - Wireframes
 - Changes
 - Challenges